kubernetes/website/docs/tasks/configure-pod-container/configure-volume-storage.md

 {% capture overview %}

-This page shows how to configure a Pod to use a Volume for persistent storage.
+This page shows how to configure a Pod to use a Volume for storage.

 A Container's file system lives only as long as the Container does, so when a Container terminates and restarts, changes to the filesystem are lost.
-For more consistent storage, outside the Container file system, you can use a [Volume](/docs/user-guide/volumes).
+For more consistent storage that lasts for the life of a Pod, you can use a [Volume](/docs/user-guide/volumes).
 This is especially important for stateful applications, such as key-value stores and databases.
 For example, Redis is a key-value cache and store.